18 Disadvantages of Mobile Phones

 1. Constantly Distracting

-It's difficult to relax in the age of mobile phones.
+It can be difficult to relax in a social situation in the age of mobile phones.
 A call or text can come in at any time.
 Society generally expects you to have your phone switched on, charged up and within reach at all times.
 Many callers or text senders can become frustrated or annoyed if they don't get an immediate response.

 2. Socially Disruptive

 Disruption can happen in multiple ways.
 For example: a phone goes off during a musical or theater performance, somebody spends a dinner party texting rather than engaging with the other guests, or a family event is disrupted by someone receiving an important call from work.
 Mobile phones can destroy the atmosphere at events and undermine social social meetups.

 One of the weaknesses of mobile phones is that they are so reliant on battery power.
 You are constantly having to check how much power is left, as well as find ways to recharge.
 Battery power is improving all the time, but rather than helping, all that happens is that new models are made that are more power-hungry.
 On top of that, the overall life of a mobile phone battery is just two to three years.

 Mobile phones make it easier for bosses to contact employees out of work hours.
 In the past, an employee was able to rest and enjoy some down time when not at work, but nowadays it's not uncommon for them to be contacted when commuting to and from work, as well as in the evenings and on weekends.

 One consequence of the prevalence of photo and video technology found on mobile phones is that personal privacy has become harder to maintain.
 In almost any public situation there is the possibility of being photographed or filmed.
 Once that media has been captured, it can easily end up in the public domain via social media.

 Owning, using, and keeping an up to date mobile phone model is not cheap.
 The problem is that the technology is constantly advancing, phone models become archaic very quickly, requiring you to upgrade.
 Then there is all the data and other services that you need to pay for.